Mukrosz/bcparks/v2/README.md

 # Description
-This script serves as a simple notification system for sites availability found on BC Parks Camping website.
+This script serves as a simple notification system for sites availability.
-Runs on a headless linux server.<br/>
-When the script is ran, it continually checks for all or select sites for availability and notifies you on screen or via SMS message<br/><br/>
-Example output:
+Works with campsite park reservation systems in:<br/>
+- Canada: British Columbia, Manitoba, Ontario, Nova Scotia, New Brunswick, Newfoundland and Labrador, Yukon, Parks Canada<br/>
+- USA: Michigan, Maryland, Mississippi, Nebraska<br/><br/>

 **Note**: Unlike the v1 version, v2 uses API calls as opposed to Chrome simulation.
 This makes the script much faster and more robust
 <br/><br/>

+Runs on a headless linux server.<br/>
+When the script is ran, it continually checks for all or select sites for availability and notifies you on screen or via SMS message<br/><br/>
 Example output:
 ```
 2024-03-01 08:18:33 - No Availability